samelamin/deprecated-blog/_posts/2016-03-14-TDD on VSCode.md

 Once you save the file you should see the test task being kicked off!

+FYI if you are into shell scripts you can also do all this using [this](https://goo.gl/V9Afuf)

 And that's it!
-Comments are more than welcome and if you enjoyed doing this tutorial please do share it
+Feedback is really appreciated so feel free to leave a comment below, and if you enjoyed this tutorial please do share it